rgdonohue/GIS-OSS/README.md

 - **Client pressure**: regulated utilities, cities, and transportation agencies are asking for AI augmentation but require data residency and reproducible workflows.
 - **Modernization gap**: most ESRI-based organizations lack a controlled environment to experiment with NL→GIS automation; we can supply both the platform and the enablement content.

-## Solution Snapshot
-- **LLM as orchestrator**: natural-language parsing and task planning only; spatial math delegated to trusted engines.
+- **LLM as orchestrator**: multi-model tier with a 3B router, CodeLlama/PostGIS SQL generator, 7–20B report writer, and 32B+ fallback to keep reasoning accurate and cost-effective.
 - **Deterministic spatial core**: PostGIS 3.4 + TimescaleDB for space-time analytics, GDAL/rasterio and TiTiler for COG rasters, pg_tileserv/martin for vector tiles, pgvector for semantic search.
 - **Governance built-in**: license-aware STAC catalog, audit logging, optional carbon tracking, and scripted dual-publishing workflows.
 - **Modern pipeline**: Airflow + dbt for batch ETL, Kestra for event-driven flows, Apache Sedona for distributed crunching, Kafka/Redpanda for streaming ingest.